iv-g-ru/XS/README.md

 Syntax for Notepad++: xs.xml (in Notepad++, Syntax > Custom Syntax > Set Custom Syntax > Import)

 The compact size of the JAR will also ensure faster startup and JIT compilation.
-Current size: 48.1 KB (49,274 bytes)
+Current size: 46,5 KB (47 699 byte)

 XS programs in silent mode can do anything the operating system command line or any Java program can.